-The Copyright Office press release announcing a new online system for agent registrations for the DMCA was met with much acclaim given the previous paper filing system was such a disaster.
+Attorneys and companies cheered the Copyright Office press release announcing a new online system for DMCA agent registrations.
+The previous paper filing system was a disaster.
 What many people didn’t realize was the new system would come with new regulations, including a few tricky twists.
-Once such requirement many are still confused about is whether the registering party must list the physical street address of the business in question, or whether it can use a PO Box or similar service?
+For instance, the Copyright Office seems to suggest businesses can no longer use PO Boxes as addresses.
+Is this correct?
 Let’s dig into the new physical street address requirement for DMCA agents.

 We can find the answer to our question in the Code of Federal Regulations at 37 C.F.R. § 201.38: